 This parameter page sets the pitch (frequency) of oscillator 1.
 The basic offset settings displayed here are relative offsets.
 An offset of zero means that the oscillator will play in-tune with the incoming MIDI note or CV signal (for calibrated CV signals).
-For small offsets the display shows pitch in cents 1/100 of a semi-tone.
-Above 99 cents the display shows the pitch in semi-tones 3.

-When multiple notes are held down at the same time the pitch of oscillator 1 can be set in a number of different ways.
-Choose the mode desired by pressing the b to button and cycling through the following 7 options:
+For small offsets the display shows pitch in cents which is 1/100 of a semi-tone.
+Above 99 cents the display shows the pitch in semi-tones time the pitch of oscillator 1 can be set in a number of different ways.
+Choose the mode desired by pressing the $\frac{1}{2}$ $\leftarrow$ button and cycling through the following 7 options: